 Scott Calgaro – Director

 Scott Calgaro is the Program Director for CFW at Redeemer, providing leadership to the Gotham Fellowship, faith and work classes, as well as various events and lectures throughout the year.
-Scott joined CFW in 2013 as Events and Expanding Initiatives Manager

-Scott serves as the liaison between CFW and its external partners, manages the strategic planning of all CFW events, and coordinates and curates content for all CFW initiatives.
+Scott joined CFW in 2013 as Events and Expanding Initiatives Manager, serving as the liaison between CFW and its external partners, manages the strategic planning of all CFW events, and coordinates and curates content for all CFW initiatives.
 Prior to joining CFW in January 2013, Scott served as the Program Director and Content Curator of Q: Ideas for the Common Good and as the Director of Program and Resources for the Coalition for Christian Outreach, where he directed their annual Jubilee Conference.
 Although Scott was raised in Pittsburgh, he has lived in Brooklyn since 2011.
 He attended Geneva College in Pennsylvania.
 He has advised COMMENT Magazine, The Center for Public Justice, Hearts & Minds Books and the Festival of Faith & Music.
 Scott lives with his wife, Deahna, and their two cats, Sydney & Nadiya, in Downtown Brooklyn.

 Jonathan was born in the flatlands of Texas and raised in the jungles of South America.
 After relocating to New York City in 2007, he co-founded Mason Jar Music and Nomadique, two collectives committed to fostering a community of artists in the city as well as producing work that is soulful and genuine.
 He is a musician, producer, sound recordist, lover of cultural exchange, and a guardian of tradition.